 The 2008 Super Bowl featured a funny and memorable commercial, the Tide Talking Stain ad.
 The spot depicts a hapless job seeker who arrives at an interview with a large stain on his shirt.
-As he responds to the interviewer’s questions, his answers are drowned out by the “talking” stain and the interviewer is unable to pay attention to what the man is saying.
+As he responds to the interviewer’s questions, his answers are drowned out by the “talking” stain, and the interviewer is unable to pay attention to what the man is saying.

 Choose Attire to Enhance Your Professional Image

 At best, poorly chosen interview clothes can be a distraction, much like the talking stain.
 At worst, inappropriate attire and accessories can make you appear unprofessional and poorly qualified for your desired position.
-Job interviews are opportunities to showcase your interpersonal skills, creative thinking, communication skills, experience and wisdom.
+Job interviews are opportunities to showcase your interpersonal skills, creative thinking, communication skills, experience, and wisdom.
 Select your interview outfit carefully to project a positive, professional demeanor.

 A Basic Rule of Thumb

-Prior to your interview, determine the company’s dress code (when in doubt, call the main phone number and ask the operator/receptionist).
+Before your interview, determine the company’s dress code (when in doubt, call the main phone number and ask the operator/receptionist).
 Plan to dress at that level or slightly above.
 It is far better to be slightly overdressed than to be underdressed.
 The objective is to present yourself in a way that shows respect for the people with whom you are interviewing.

 What Does “Business Casual” Mean?

-The following items are considered too casual for a business formal environment, especially for interview purposes: jeans, T-shirts, sneakers, flip flops, and non-religious headwear of any kind.
+The following items are considered too casual for a formal business environment, especially for interview purposes: jeans, T-shirts, sneakers, flip flops, and non-religious headwear of any kind.